jimnewpower/batch/readme.md

 * ACH debit/pull bank transfer: generate an ACH file and initiate a bank transfer via an API call.
 Requires bank account information (account number, routing number, etc.), as well as debit authorization.
 * Exactly once processing (idempotency): processing the same data twice will not result in double-payment.
 * Start/stop/retry (checkpoint/restart): record information in each step so that it can be restarted in case of an abnormal termination.
-* Security: data is encrypted in transit and at rest.
+* Security: sensitive data (credit card info, bank account info) is encrypted in transit and at rest.
 Authentication for API calls.
 Protect account information and API credentials.
-* Asynchronous: the batch job should not block the caller.
+* Asynchronous: the batch job should not block the caller, meaning that a system must be in place to receive the transaction status result.
-* Accurate: the batch job should process all of the data.
+* Accurate: the batch job should process all of the data, even in case of an aborted transaction.
 * Reliable: failures are handled gracefully (error handling, retry).
 * Apply business rules to the data for compliance and validation.
-* Reporting, logging, and audit trails to analyze batch jobs.
+* Reporting, logging, and audit trails to analyze batch jobs for success/failure/retry, etc.

 # Nice-to-haves
 * High performance
 * Fully automated (no manual processes)

 # Architectural Characteristics (Key Constraints)
-Sometimes known as non-functional requirements, these are the characteristics that define the architecture of the system.
+Sometimes known as non-functional requirements, these are the characteristics that define the architecture of the system outside of the problem domain.
 Desired characteristics include:
 * Security (a tradeoff with performance)
 * Reliability (another tradeoff with performance)
 * Testability (demonstrate that the system works as expected in a sandbox environment)

 While performance is not a key architectural characteristic, I do not anticipate performance being an issue.
 Batch implementations are typically I/O bound, and not CPU bound.
 The batch job will be run once a month, and the data volume is not expected to be large.

-Scalability is not anticipated to be an issue due to relatively the low volume of data.
+Scalability is not anticipated to be an issue due to relatively the low volume of data, and the fact that batch jobs are scheduled instead of run in real time.

 # Logical and Domain-specific Components
 * Data ingestor: read pertient data over the specified time period from the database.